The UCSF Urologic Epidemiology (UroEpi) K12 Career Development Program

 Upon entering the UroEpi program, each Scholar will meet with the UroEpi K12 Program Directors, mentors identified in their UroEpi Career Development Plan, and members of the Advisory Committee.
 This group will recommend a final mentoring team that will guide the Scholar in developing an appropriate portfolio of research projects, training experiences, and career development activities.

-With the input of the Program Directors and each Scholar's mentors, a working 3-5 year plan will be established for each Scholar.
+With the input of the Program Director and each Scholar's mentors, a working 3-5 year plan will be established for each Scholar.
 Each Scholar's plan will highlight research interests and career goals, as well as the particular plan for developing content and methodological expertise as well as communication and leadership skills.
 Each plan will outline clear steps, including a specific didactic curriculum, a research plan, and a mentoring plan.
 The plan will also define the limited clinical and teaching activities expected of each Scholar.

 Scholar Training Experiences